jamiegonzalez/idk/Tutorial-2-ERP-Plotting-and-Measuring.md

 By default, all Bins will be plotted, as shown in the top left.
 You can change this, entering the index number of desired bins or bin ranges (as `1:4` for all bins 1 thru 4) in the text entry field on the top left.

+The channels to plot can be customized on the panel on the top right.
+Here, we have all channels, 1:16 for S1_ERP.

 The time range, amplitude Y range, and plot ticks for each can be tailored on the panel on the left.
 We also see an option for plotting `show standard error` on the lower left.
 For standard error, we suggest plotting at size x1 and transparency of 0.6.

 Plotting S1_ERP with these parameters gives: